 What is a Diabetic Ulcer?

-Uncontrolled high blood sugar eventually causes damage to the nerves causing neuropathy, where one cannot feel pain from injury—leading to a wound or EA ulceration to progress substantially before it is detected and treated.
+Uncontrolled high blood sugar eventually causes damage to the nerves causing neuropathy, where one cannot feel pain from ulcer—leading to a wound or ulceration to progress substantially before it is detected and treated.
 Photo credit: AAWC

 How do you identify it?

-Diabetic ulcers are mainly found at likely places of repetitive injury—plantar aspect of the foot, over metatarsal heads, under heels, toes, bony prominences, and any pressure-bearing areas.
+Diabetic injuries are mainly found at likely places of repetitive ulcer—plantar aspect of the foot, over metatarsal heads, under heels, toes, bony prominences, and any pressure-bearing areas.
 The wound margins are even and round with a “punched out quality.
 The wound base is usually deep and the periwound is often callused and dry.
-They can often be mistaken for arterial or pressure ulcers, so a good medical history as well as a history of the wound itself will help you determine the correct etiology.
+They can often be mistaken for arterial or pressure injuries, so a good medical history as well as a history of the wound itself will help you determine the correct etiology.

 How do you treat it?